khanaalmeen/Credit-Card-Fraudulent/README.md

 ## Objective
- Build a model to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.
+The  project focuses on building a robust model that can accurately identify fraudulent transactions, safeguarding customers from unauthorized charges and ensuring they are not held responsible for fraudulent activities.
+By leveraging advanced algorithms and data analysis techniques, the project aims to provide a secure and trustworthy payment environment, enhancing customer trust and protecting their financial well-being